pedker/BCSTM-Web-Scraper/README.md

 This script allowed me to quickly download as many songs as I could in a .bcstm format before the site was ultimately taken down.

+(As of 2021, the site is now smashcustommusic.net, and while currently operational, operates on heavily limited bandwidth and is constantly under threat of death by Copyright Law)

 # Download
 There is only one file: scraper.py